gymreklab/cse185-spring18-week6/CSE185_Week6_PartII.md

 |Y|1795.944471|1777.933971|
 |W|1772.928487|1754.917987|

 Take a look at the `.mgf` file to see if you have peaks corresponding to any of these masses.
 Looking at the tail (e.g. `tail -n 30 example_peptide.mgf`) you'll notice a peak around ~1813.
 That is close to the expected peak for lysine (K) in the b-series!
-So we can guess that the last amino acid in our peptide is K. For the y-series, we actually should have gotten a peak at ~1845, since the first amino acid in our peptide is I (you already have 2/18 figured out!).
+So we can guess that the last amino acid in our peptide is K (which makes sense, this peptide resulted from trypsinization, which results in peptides ending in "K" or "R").
+For the y-series, we actually should have gotten a peak at ~1845, since the first amino acid in our peptide is I (you already have 2/18 figured out!).
 That peak isn't in our data though... (biology is messy!).

 So we can already start to fill out our table: